- Applied Business

 Assignment 2 – Cross Media Analysis – Music Promotion

 Assignment 3 – Major Production – Magazine/Film

-This is then followed by a pre-determined exam topic.
-In 2016, the exam topic is SCIENCE FICTION FILMS.
+This is then followed by a pre-Determined exam topic.
+In 2018, the exam topic is TV SERIAL DRAMA

 Film Studies GCSE (WJEC Exam Board)

 Assignment 1 - Exploring a film of candidate’s choice

 Assignment 4 - Analysis